-However, some of the most horrific and life-altering traffic accidents in our experience has been those that were entirely preventable because all that driver had to do was not take the wheel.
+However, some of the most horrific and life-altering traffic accidents in our experience have been those that were entirely preventable because all that driver had to do was not take the wheel.

 Drunk driving crashes are accidents that need not have happened.
 Period.

-Which can be infuriating or depressing, or both; however, what is key is that everyone here in Florida try and do their part to fight against drunk drivers and impaired driving accidents.
+Which can be infuriating or depressing, or both; however, what is key is that everyone here in Florida do their part to fight against drunk drivers and impaired driving accidents.